MurphyAmos/TranslateAWordTo/README.md

 -`$ python3 translateAWord.py`

--`Enter a word to translate: hello`
+-`Say a word to translate: hello`

--`Enter the language to translate to: es`
+-`Enter the language to translate to: Spanish`

 -`Translated: hola`